MR. CAMERON MCRAE

 Lewis Marks was appointed director of the Board in July 2018.
 Mr. Marks is a former practicing and currently registered New York lawyer, who has lived in Asia for 37 years, including residence and business operations in Mongolia for most of the last 17 years, with extensive experience across the natural resource sector.

-Lewis is a Director of Tsast Impex LLC, the second largest construction company in Mongolia, and a Director of Steppe Gold Limited, which in May’18 completed a $25 million Initial Public Offering on the TSX with its flagship near production ATO gold project located in North-East Mongolia.
+Lewis is a Director of Tsast Impex LLC, the second largest construction company in Mongolia, and a former director of Steppe Gold Limited, which in May’18 completed a $25 million Initial Public Offering on the TSX with its flagship near production ATO gold project located in North-East Mongolia.

 Since 2002, Mr. Marks has been a director of the LIM Japan Fund and Managing Member of MIC Global Partners LLC.
 Since 2003, he has been a director of CBH Resources Limited, which has mining and exploration interests NSW, Australia.
 From 1980 to 2000.
 Lewis was with Marc Rich & Co.
 AG/Glencore International AG, where part of his responsibilities included selling Mongolian copper into China.
 Mr. Marks earned his Bachelor of Science in Foreign Service at the School of Foreign Service, Georgetown University in Washington, D.C. and his Juris Doctor from the School of Law, State University of New York at Buffalo.